nomel/beaglebone/gpio-header/README.md

 ##### Use the overlay

-Setup P9.11 to be gpio
+Setup P9.11 mux for gpio

     echo gpio-P9.11 > /sys/devices/bone_capemgr.*/slots